 On the other hand, you should also aim to put out fires.
 Should someone leave a negative review or comment, address them.
 Even if you’ve lost a client, future readers and prospective customers will take note of your response time and willingness to amend issues.

-Remember that poor service can lead to a loss in clients.
+Remember that poor service can lead to a loss of clients.
 Nextiva reported that one-third of consumers said they would consider switching companies after just one bad customer service experience.
 So, give clients the best experience possible!

 Make Your (Brand) Voice Heard